CDRH/open-oni_nebraska_theme/README.md

 [Plugin Map Repo](https://github.com/open-oni/plugin_map)

+The JS file containing the map locations does not need to be moved into the plugin.
+It lives in `themes/nebraska/static/js/cities_list.js`.
+You will need to update it when any new titles are added.

 TODO
-- consider adding lat / lng to titles in the database, otherwise update the existing list `static/js/cities_list.js` as needed
+- consider adding lat / lng to titles in the database, otherwise update the existing list `themes/nebraska/static/js/cities_list.js` as needed

 ## Load Plattsmouth Papers